 ‘Deprivation is for me what daffodils were for Wordsworth,’ Philip Larkin told The Observer in a 1979 interview.
-His pessimistic poetry was obsessed with the disappointments of life and the inevitability of death.
+In his pessimistic poetry, he seems to be obsessed with the disappointments of life and the inevitability of death.
 Larkin could find gloom even in spring, as his famous poem The Whitsun Weddings showed.
-And yet his plain language and honest style captivated readers during the second half of the 20th century, turning him into one of England’s best-loved writers.
-Since his death in 1985, the publication of his personal letters has showed him to be, at times, a difficult, misogynistic and even racist man.
-But his poems express universal feelings of loss, fear and doubt to which many readers continue to relate.
+Yet his plain language and honest style captivated readers during the second half of the 20th century, turning him into one of England’s best-loved poets.
+Since his death in 1985, the publication of his personal letters has showed him to be, at times, difficult, misogynistic and even racist.
+But many readers continue to relate to the universal feelings of loss, fear and doubt expressed in his poems.

 If there is one theme to which Larkin returns again and again, it is mortality.
 Death is an inescapable presence in his work, casting a shadow over everything else and refusing to be forgotten.
 We must all face it eventually — so how should we respond to it while we are alive?